Meet the Team at Moray Claims / Grigor & Young LLP

 What is your biggest fear?
 If the office syndicate wins the lottery but none of the other members of staff tell me – I can just imagine turning up for work and finding out that I am ‘Grigor & Young’.

 Marie Morrison, although brought up locally, has spent much of her professional life practising law in Glasgow.
 She graduated with degrees in both accountancy and law, qualifying as a solicitor in 1992.
 She joined Grigor & Young in 2006.
 She specialises in Personal Injury with an interest in back pain, brain injury and high value cases and has had cases reported in relation to personal injury law.
-Like her colleague, Peter Brash, Marie is Accredited by the Law Society of Scotland as a Specialist in Personal Injury Law.
-Marie is also a member of the Association of Personal Injury Lawyers (APIL) and, like Peter, accredited by APIL as a Senior Litigator.
+Marie is a member of the Association of Personal Injury Lawyers (APIL) and, like Peter, accredited by APIL as a Senior Litigator.

 When you are not in work, you are most likely…?
 Dog walking, sleeping, cleaning my house or tending to my pets.
 I also love to spend a weekend in Glasgow, Inverness or Edinburgh.